AcklenAvenue/competencies/ops/docker/docker.md

 ## Competencies
 You will be able to:
- - Install and configure Docker
+ - Install and configure Docker in development and understand the concepts of production
  - Manage a docker image
  - Understand and create a dockerfile
  - Create and delete a container